 Ruby Reed & Christabel Reed

 Ruby Reed is a yoga teacher, activist and co-founder of the environmental and holistic wellbeing platform Advaya Initiative.
-She is interested in embodiment and nature connection as sources of healing and empowerment and believes in the power of Yoga to create social change.
+She is interested in embodiment and nature connection as sources of healing and empowerment and believes in the power of Yoga to create positive change.

 Ruby is influenced by the progressive approach and breath-led fluidity of the Ashtanga practice, and the energetic attention and adaptability of Viniyoga.
 Her classes prioritise the breath as a tool for awareness, connection and healing, and integrate strong postures to build energy, resilience and vitality.